Making a Referral

 FERPA applies to all student records, and therefore unless the student chooses to share information with you, you will likely not learn the outcome or next steps of any assistance or intervention offered to the student.
 It is important to note that referrals to our office are not intended to substitute for any future conversations and support you may offer the student.

-If your concern about a student is about more than attendance (10 or more)/performance, the Early Intervention Team (EIT) is likely the proper referral.
-Examples of this could include a student's disclosure of the following: family concerns and/or emotional concerns impacting their functioning, or observable changes in appearance or behavior, sleeping in class, etc.
+If your concern about a student is about moderate to more severe academic and personal issues, the Early Intervention Team (EIT) is likely the proper referral.
+Examples of this could include a student's disclosure of the following: family, personal, or emotional concerns impacting their functioning, or observable changes in appearance or behavior, sleeping in class, etc.

-The EIT, composed of concerned faculty and staff from across campus, will follow up with the student's advisor and the student's other professors to see if concerns exist.
-If it is determined that the Team should meet with the student, we will reach out to the student at that time.
-The Early Intervention Team wants to ensure that the students you refer are getting the assistance they need to be successful and safe.
+EIT is composed of concerned faculty and staff from across campus who will follow up with the student's advisor and the student's other professors.
+EIT wants to ensure the students you refer are getting the assistance they need to be successful and safe.
 Login to submit an Early Intervention Team Referral.

 Please be as thorough as possible when filling it out.
 Martha Marking is the faculty director of the EIT.
 If you need to reach out to her directly for consultation, she may be reached at firstname.lastname@example.org or 828-262-7077.